 The instrument panel (Figure 15-2) inside the Allegro Bus serves as a multi-function device.
-Not only does it provide information regarding fuel level and RPM, but it also provides tire pressure, Mobile Eye information (Optional), and the Automatic Traction Control (ATC) light.
+Not only does it provide information regarding fuel level and RPM, it provides tire pressure, Mobile Eye information (Optional), and the Auto matic Traction Control (ATC) light.